sunfounder/euler-kit/docs/source/pyproject/py_game_10_second.rst

 |sch_10_second|

-* This circuit is based on the :ref:`py_74hc_4dig` with the addition of a tilt switch.
+* This circuit is based on :ref:`py_74hc_4dig` with the addition of a tilt switch.
-* When the tilt switch is upright, GP16 is high, and when it is tilted, it is low.
+* GP16 is high when the tilt switch is upright; low when tilted.

 **Wiring**